PD$^3$: A Project Duplication Detection Framework via Adapted Multi-Agent Debate: Dataset details

+\vpara{Preliminary Retrieval Coverage Analysis} Figure~\ref{figure-topk} shows how often the preliminary retrieved candidate pool contains human-annotated top-5 reference projects as $N$ increases.
+The coverage ratio rises sharply from 52.29\% at $N=5$ to 71.57\% at $N=10$ and 84.82\% at $N=20$, indicating that a very small candidate pool would miss many relevant historical projects before LLM-based set selection.
+Increasing $N$ to 30 further raises coverage to 89.40\%, which is close to the 90\% level needed for high-recall downstream detection.
+Larger pools provide additional recall, reaching 93.49\%, 96.87\%, and 97.35\% at $N=50$, $70$, and $90$, respectively, and using all candidates reaches 100\%.
+However, these gains come with substantially larger LLM comparison contexts or more comparison groups.
+Therefore, we choose $N=30$ as a budget-conscious operating point that preserves most annotated references while keeping the subsequent round-robin MAD retrieval tractable.

-\subsection{Dataset details}
+\section{Dataset details}

-The data used in this work consists of real projects from the State Grid Corporation of China.
-We anonynize sensitive information (e.g., applicant details) and randomly generating IDs, retaining only project titles and text content.
-More information is shown in Table \ref{dataset-info}.
+\vpara{Power Project Data} The power project data used in this work consists of real projects from the State Grid Corporation of China.
+We anonymize sensitive information (e.g., applicant details) and randomly generate IDs, retaining only titles and text content.
+The original documents of these projects are provided in the form of feasibility study reports, often existing in formats such as doc, docx and pdf.
+The collection, use, and processing of these data have been reviewed by ethics experts and approved for this study.
+More information is in Table~\ref{dataset-info}.

+\vpara{Cross-domain Data} The patent data used in cross-domain experiments are from F-kind (Mechanical Engineering; Lightning; Heating; Weapons; Blasting) patents in bigPatent~\citep{sharma2019bigpatent}.
+We randomly sample 1,000 patents with their abstracts.
+Additionally, we rewrite 100 sampled patents as test cases with 5 different LLMs (GLM-4.6~\citep{zeng2025glm}, Qwen3-235B-A22B-Instruct-2507~\citep{qwen3technicalreport,qwen2.5-1m}, GPT-5~\citep{gpt5openai}, Gemini 3 pro~\citep{gemini3prodeepmind} and Claude Sonnet 4.5~\citep{claudesonnet45deepmind}) to simulate the duplication detection scenarios commonly encountered in the real world.
+The cross-domain data are publicly available in \href{https://anonymous.4open.science/r/PD-3-KDD}{our repository}.

+\vpara{Human Annotation} We invite power-domain experts for power data annotation in Task 1 and Task 2 and compensate them based on the average standard hourly wage according to working hours.

+The annotation instructions provided for power-domain experts are: Annotation data consists of a batch of scientific and technological research projects in the field of electricity.
+Each project involves scientific and technological research related to the power domain.
+The data provides the project ID, name, and application content.
+The annotation task is based on human evaluation, selecting the top-5 most relevant projects from the preliminary shortlisted 30-project candidate pool.
+Detection Criteria: There is duplication in research content, key technologies, or applications.
+Note that the project data are protected by confidentiality agreements and must not be disseminated.